 5. Stove Platform

 Using a camp stove in the snow is surprisingly different and much more difficult than cooking on solid dirt or rock.
 While using a liquid-fuel stove, for example, the entire body including the legs gets hot, which can quickly melt the snow underneath and create an uneven and unstable surface.
 And while an all-in-one canister stove may not melt the snow around it since the heat is much higher off the surface, the cold snow will expedite the depressurization process of the canister.
 Thus, we always bring a platform on which to set up our stove in the snow.
-The easiest DIY option is to cut a 5x5-inch foam square (you can use an old foam sleeping pad) and wrap it in aluminum foil to reflect heat.
+MSR makes their Trillium Stove Base, or you can DIY and cut a 5x5-inch foam square (you can use an old foam sleeping pad) and wrap it in aluminum foil to reflect heat.

 6. Utensils and Cookware